Azure/azure-sdk-for-net/AUTH.md

 # Authentication in Azure Management Libraries for .NET

 To use the APIs in the Azure Management Libraries for .NET, as the first step you need to create an authenticated client.
 There are several possible approaches to authentication.
-This document illustrates a couple of the simpler ones.
+This document illustrates a couple of the simpler ones

 ## Using an authentication file

-> :warning: Note, file-based authentication is an experimental feature that may or may not be available in later releases.
+> ​:warning: Note, file-based authentication is an experimental feature that may or may not be available in later releases.
 The file format it relies on is subject to change as well.

 To create an authenticated Azure client: